ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 While both types of preprocessing have their use cases, in OCaml it is recommended to use PPXs whenever possible for several reasons:
-- They integrate very nicely with Merlin and Dune, and they won't interfere with features such as error reporting in editor and jump to definition.
+- They integrate very nicely with Merlin and Dune, and they won't interfere with features such as error reporting in an editor and Merlin's "jump to definition."
 - They are fast and compose well.
 - They are especially [adapted to OCaml](#why-are-ppxes-especially-useful-in-ocaml).